-OK, here is the gist of what I am truly convinced of.
+OK, here is the gist of what I am convinced of.
 To me:

-- Climate Change is real – there is not even shred of a doubt in my mind earth climate changes as we breathe.
+- Climate Change is real – there is not even shred of a doubt in my mind that Earth’s climate changes as we breathe.

 - Human activities most likely have some impact on the climate of our planet.